DonTseTse/sendmail2mailgun/README.md

 - `--cfg ""` to switch to runtime mode

 ## File-based configuration
-In normal mode, `sendmail2mailgun` loads the global configuration file (`--cfg` flag overwrites default location).
 To be able to adapt the file-based configuration easily to different contexts and/or several Mailgun API accounts, the global configuration may be extended with **usecase configurations**.
 These replicate and overwrite the global configuration and add a usecase name which can be useful in log analytics.
 Likewise, in case several Mailgun API accounts are (re)used accross the different configuration files, these may stored in dedicated files and addressed by name.

-Every configuration file type is explained in detail below, templates may be found [here](blob/master/configuration_templates)
+Every configuration file type is explained in detail below, templates may be found [here](./configuration_templates)

 ### Global configuration
 The path of the global configuration file is determined by, in order of precendence: